-History at GCSE is an exciting and stimulating course, requiring an interest in people, their beliefs and actions and their impact on the world.
+History at GCSE is an exciting and stimulating course, for those with an interest in people, their beliefs and actions and their impact on the world.
 Then and now.

-- We examine historical sources and evaluate their importance and reliability in order to reach well informed opinions. - You will develop your critical analysis skills, we study the reasons for change in the past, the significance of these changes and who these changes are most significant for. - You will learn to use your historical knowledge to make overall judgements on significant events and people or assess how convincing you find historical interpretations.
+- We examine historical sources and evaluate their importance and reliability to reach well informed opinions. - You will develop your critical analysis skills, we study the reasons for change in the past, the significance of these changes for everyday life and who these changes have the most impact on. - You will learn to use your historical knowledge to make overall judgements on events and people in the past or argue how convincing you find historical interpretations.